-Some institutions have favored publicly traded real estate securities, such as REITs, as a simple, liquid, and efficient means to gaining exposure to commercial real estate.
+Some institutions have favored publicly traded real estate securities, such as REITs, as a simple, liquid, and efficient means of gaining exposure to commercial real estate.
 Publicly listed securities allow institutional investors to make tactical adjustments to their strategic asset allocations, which is not possible with direct property investment, due to liquidity constraints and capital requirements.
 U.S. public pension plans, in particular, have embraced listed real estate securities.
-Of the largest U.S. public pension plans with assets in excess of \$50 billion, 81% hold some level of publicly listed real estate exposure (see Exhibit 6, above 5).
-In addition, a 2012 survey of 145 public pension funds found that plans in the \$500 million-\$1 billion range held an average allocation to REITs of 2.4%.4 Notable examples include the \$12.8 billion Idaho Public Employees Retirement System, which targets an 8% allocation to commercial real estate and utilizes publicly traded REITs for nearly half of that exposure (\$491 million); and the \$49 billion Massachusetts Pension Reserves Investment Trust Fund, which holds \$1.2 billion in publicly traded REITs, or 2.4% of total fund assets.6
+Of the largest U.S. public pension plans with assets in excess of \$50 billion, 66% hold some level of publicly listed real estate exposure (see Exhibit 6).
+A 2012 study of 145 public pension funds in the U.S. found that plans in the \$500 million-\$1 billion range held an average allocation to REITs of 2.4%.4 Notable examples included the \$12.8 billion Idaho Public Employees Retirement System, which targets an 8% allocation to commercial real estate and utilizes publicly traded REITs for nearly half of that exposure (\$491 million);6 and the \$49 billion Massachusetts Pension Reserves Investment Trust Fund, which held \$1.2 billion in publicly traded REITs, or 2.4% of total fund assets.7